Konstantinosathlon/Basic_Widgets/README.md

--Basic Widgets
+## Basic Widgets
--React JS app

--"Purpose of Wiki-Search?",
+#### practice on API requests.
+## Functionality
+#### Straight forward web-app to

- To perform searches on Wikipedia and displaying snippets of multiple results.
+* perform searches on Wikipedia and display snippets of multiple results or
--"Purpose of Translator?",

-To translate english text to Greek, Italian, Spanish or Dutch.
+* translate english text to Greek, Italian, Spanish or Dutch.
--"Author?",

-Kons Stav.